-In the area between Basalt Creek Canyon and Boones Ferry Road in both Tualatin and Wilsonville service boundaries, residents and business owners who wish to connect to the proposed gravity system (or are required due to septic failure) likely will require a private grinder pump to connect to public sewer.
-A grinder pump consists of a collection tank that grinds waste and pumps it to the public sewer system.
+In the area between Basalt Creek Canyon and Boones Ferry Road in both Tualatin and Wilsonville service boundaries, residents and business owners who wish to connect to the proposed gravity system (or are

 The conceptual sewer system connects to the existing Tualatin system at SW 112th Avenue between SW Cowlitz Drive and SW Nootka Street, at SW Grahams Ferry Road and SW Helenius Street, at SW Boones Ferry Road and SW Norwood Road, and at SW Vermillion Drive and SW Norwood Road.
 The sewer system connects to the existing Wilsonville system in Garden Acres Road to SW Day Road, Grahams Ferry Road and Boones Ferry Road (the sewer line initially contemplated in the Coffee Creek Master Plan and included in the analysis for this Concept Plan has changed, shifting from a SW Kinsman Road extension to Garden Acres Road).